edmlee/hangman/README.md

 - Enter the `Settings` menu to change the difficulty, number of lives and game mode
 - The secret word will be revealed whether the round is lost or won
 - Resizable game screen
+- Press the `spacebar` key to instantly start a new game

 ## Settings
 - Choose from 4 pre-defined difficulties or customize your own